Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

-The metaphor of a human being becoming, or wishing to become, a plant or a tree is not such a stretch, but literalizing such a transformation as full metamorphosis can be considered quite far-fetched.
+The metaphor of a human being becoming, or wishing to become, a plant or a tree is not such a stretch, but literalizing such a transformation as a full metamorphosis can be considered quite far-fetched.
 That is enough imagining to give meaning to the term surreal that has been frequently applied to the novel.
 For instance, consider the following example: [NB.
 This example, radically shocking, may be a test for some readers because of its sensationalistic effects.]

 [Re: the sexual act between the artist and Yeong-hye] “A dazzling light came from her naked body, making him squint, and he couldn’t see the area above her breasts—as though the source of the light was somewhere around her face.
 He spread her legs; her thighs parted with an ease that could only mean she was awake.
 A green sap, like that which oozes from bruised leaves, began to flow out from her vagina when he entered her.
 The acrid sweetness of the grass was so pungent he found it difficult to breathe.
 When he pulled out on the point of climax, he saw the whole of his penis was stained green.
 A blackish paste was smeared over his skin from the lower stomach to his thighs, a fresh sap which could have come from him or her.” (p.
 103-4)

 The last of these examples, certainly not attractively erotic in style, but rather very startling, is a marked instance of the ugly or brutal aesthetics that appear frequently throughout the stories of each part of the novel.
 Ron Powers interpreted this as realistic: Yeong-hye, already her body painted with colorful flower forms, had used a filled green-paint brush head like a dildo to masturbate with, and thus the issue was really dark mucus that coated and colored her brother-in-law’s penis during sexual congress.[ix]
 Other possible ways of construing the passage might be as follows: Is it a wholly imagined transformation or mutation of humans into partial plant form in the brother-in-law artist’s fascinated dream-state?
+For him it is a surreal hallucination.
 Or, in an ambiguous stylistic effect, are mature readers intended to “see” it as magic realism to impress them with the possibility, as a child might feel in reading a fantastic metamorphosis in a fairy story or myth?